Mohammed-App-creater/Advance-java-Project/Oline-Shopping-Platform/src/main/java/com/olineshoppingplatform/olineshoppingplatform/HomePageData/ReadMe.md

 }
 ```

 ## Response Format:

-The API will return a JSON array of products for the requested category and page.
+The API will return a JSON object with an array of products for the requested category and page.

 ### Response Example: